-Michael New, Ph.D. is a Visiting Assistant Professor of Political Science and Social Research at The Catholic University of America, as well as an Associate Scholar at the Charlotte Lozier Institute.
+Michael New, Ph.D. is Senior Associate Scholar at the Charlotte Lozier Institute and Assistant Professor of Practice at The Catholic University of America.
 Additionally, he is a Fellow with the Witherspoon Institute, Princeton, New Jersey.
 Dr. New has both a Ph.D. in Political Science and a Master’s Degree in Statistics from Stanford University.
 He has served as a post-doctoral fellow at the Harvard-MIT data center and a lecturer at the University of Massachusetts, Boston.
 His articles have appeared in various peer-reviewed journals, three of which have examined the impact of state-level abortion legislation.

 Elizabeth Kirk, J.D. is the Director of the Center for Law and the Human Person and a research associate at the Columbus School of Law at The Catholic University of America.
 She writes and speaks on matters pertaining to the family in law, policy and the Catholic moral and intellectual tradition, and has a special interest in adoption law and policy.
 She also provides strategic guidance, such as legislative analysis, on related matters to policy leaders and legislators.
 Her work has appeared in various publications including Public Discourse, First Things, National Review Online, The National Catholic Register, The Washington Examiner and Aleteia.
 She has been a guest on various radio & TV programs.